The Embodied AI Challenge

 From VLMs to VLAs

-Vision-Language Models (VLMs) like CLIP [1] , LLaVA [2] , and PaLI [3] already fuse visual and linguistic understanding.
+Vision-Language Models (VLMs) like CLIP (Radford et al., 2021) , LLaVA (Liu et al., 2023) , and PaLI (Chen et al., 2022) already fuse visual and linguistic understanding.
 VLAs build directly on top of this by adding a third modality: actions .

 A VLA has three core components:

 - Vision encoder: Converts raw camera images into visual tokens.
-Common architectures include ViT [4] , SigLIP [5] , and DINOv2 [6] .
+Common architectures include ViT (Dosovitskiy et al., 2021) , SigLIP (Zhai et al., 2023) , and DINOv2 (Oquab et al., 2024) .
 Some VLAs use two encoders — one for semantic understanding and another for spatial/geometric features.

-- Language backbone: A pre-trained LLM (e.g., Llama 2 [7] , PaLM, Gemma) that processes visual tokens concatenated with the language instruction.
+- Language backbone: A pre-trained LLM (e.g., Llama 2 (Touvron et al., 2023) , PaLM, Gemma) that processes visual tokens concatenated with the language instruction.

 - Action head: The component that produces motor commands.
 This is where VLAs diverge from VLMs — it can be as simple as decoding action tokens from the LLM vocabulary, or as complex as a diffusion model generating continuous action trajectories.